JxTang-bioinformatics/CaMelia/README.md

 For training models for your own data, you need to download necessary files as fallowing:

-   i)  Feature extraction:
+   a) Feature extraction:

+   b) Formation of training and imputing datasets：

-   ii) Model training:
+   c) Model training: